 When the unit is first turned on, it will charge the batteries at maximum current and the charging light will be on.
-After a period of time, which may be minutes to hours, the batteries will reach the absorption voltage (3-stage) or float voltage (2-stage), and the charging current will reduce as necessary to maintain the batteries at that voltage.
-Once the charging current has dropped to a low level (about 15% of the charging current rating), the charging light will go off, and if set to 3-stage charging the voltage will drop to the float level.
+After a period of time which may be minutes to hours, the batteries will reach the absorption voltage (3-stage) or float voltage (2-stage), and the charging current will reduce as necessary to maintain the batteries at that voltage.
+Once the charging current has dropped to a low level (about 10% of the charging current rating), the charging light will go off, and if set to 3-stage charging the voltage will drop to the float level.
 You may check this voltage at the output terminals of the unit with a good digital voltmeter.
-As shipped from the factory, the unit is preset for a float voltage of 13.6, 27.2 or 54.4 VDC, which is generally recommended for lead-acid batteries.
-If you wish to adjust this voltage, remove the cover plate (secured by 2 screws) to expose the Output Adjust potentiometer.
-Reach in with a very small flat blade screwdriver to rotate the potentiometer.
-Please note that this adjusts both the float and absorption voltages at the same time.
-Clockwise increases the output voltage and counter clockwise decreases it.
-When you are done, replace the cover plate and securely tighten the screws.
+As shipped from the factory, the unit is preset for a float voltage of 13.6, 27.2 or 36.3 VDC, which is generally recommended for lead-acid batteries.
+The output adjust potentiometer is located to the right of the 2 stage / 3 stage select switch.
+If you wish to adjust this voltage, reach in with a very small flat blade screwdriver to rotate the potentiometer.
+Please Note that this adjusts both the float and absorption voltages at the same time.
+Clockwise increases the output voltage, and counter clockwise decreases it.
 It is advisable to check with the battery manufacturer before changing the float voltage.